CiscoDevNet/graphyte/docs/diagrams_yang.md

   pyang_uml_no = annotation,import
 ```

-Default value if no pyang_uml_no option is provided will be "--uml-no=annotation".
+Default value if no pyang_uml_no option is provided will be empty (include all yang artifacts in the representation).

-Linking templates is not supported for YANG modules/diagrams.
+Linking templates to YANG modules/diagrams is not supported.